What is the LEID Fellowship?

 The Reallocation Statement from the applicant's Director of Graduate Studies should describe if the applicant has any funding for either fall 2021 or spring 2022, and if it will be possible to reallocate this support to another graduate student or diversity initiative if the applicant receives a LEID fellowship.
 If the applicant has not been awarded any funding for the 2021-2022 academic year from their department, then a confirmation of that funding status is sufficient for the Reallocation Statement.
 All applicants should have a Reallocation Statement submitted on their behalf, whether funded or not by their academic program/department.
 Reallocation Statements can be emailed directly to firstname.lastname@example.org

 When will students be notified of the fellowship decision?

 Every effort will be made to inform applicants of the results by early August.

 Can my LEID Fellowship be deferred?

 No. The LEID Fellowship may not be deferred to another semester or academic year.

 Will the LEID Fellowship be offered every year?

 The LEID Fellowship was created to reward Ph.D. candidates for their leadership in the DEI space and to provide financial support for those with insufficient funding as a consequence of COVID-19.
-At this time, the LEID Fellowship will be available for the 2020-2021 and 2021-2022 award cycles.
+At this time, offering of the LEID Fellowship will not extend beyond the 2021-2022 award cycle.